 PLNU alum Elena Taber (18) has been crafting videos on YouTube for a few years now, producing content related to fashion, beauty, and travel.
-On her YouTube channel, she currently has over 375,000 followers.
+On her YouTube channel, she currently has hundreds of thousands of followers.
 After graduating from PLNU, she moved to New York to produce content for YouTube full-time and created her own brand.
 Because of the size of her influence and talent in video production, she has been able to craft content full-time for companies, non-profits, and other organizations for a salary.
 She has worked with clients like Marc Jacobs, Bloomingdales, Adobe, Nissan, Project Runway and the tourism boards of different cities and countries.

 But the operative term is “full-time,” and she is quick to say that it’s a lot of work to make a living doing what she does.

 “There’s a misconception that this type of career is easy to get into and to execute.
 It took me five years to build my platform and now I work a full-time schedule alongside my management team and assistant to run my platforms.
 Creating videos for a brand often means you have to wear all the hats of a production company.
 You basically are the creative director, producer, editor, talent, stylist, and marketer all in one,” Taber said.

 She doesn’t like the term “social media influencer,” and prefers to use content creator, which is understandable since the former can carry a pejorative connotation of being unserious, superficial, or even manipulative.